mongodb/mongo/src/mongo/db/repl/README.md

 sent every `keepAliveInterval` milliseconds (`(electionTimeout / 2)`) to maintain liveness information about the nodes in the replica set.

-In PV1, `replSetUpdatePosition` commands are the primary means of maintaining liveness.
+`replSetUpdatePosition` commands are the primary means of maintaining liveness.
 Thus, if the primary cannot communicate directly with every node, but it can communicate with every node through other nodes, it will still stay primary.

 The `replSetUpdatePosition` command contains the following information: